Devin Brugman Flaunts Ample Chest & Flat Abs In Textured Bikini

 According to the geotag, the entrepreneur was at Las Ventanas al Paraiso, a resort located in Cabo, Mexico.
 The post consisted of two snapshots that saw her posing near a swimming pool on a deck that overlooked the ocean.
 Palm trees and other tropical plants were arranged around the area.

 In the first photo, Devin sported a pair of sunglasses.
 She leaned against the pool with her arms on the edge.
-A tequila bottle and two small shot glasses were also on the edge of the pool.
-With her face turned toward the lens she smiled while she flaunted her voluptuous chest and flat abs.
-The stance also showed off the side of her booty and shapely thighs.
+A tequila bottle and two small shot glasses were next to her.
+With her face turned toward the lens, she smiled as she flaunted her voluptuous chest and flat abs.
+She also showed off the side of her booty and shapely thighs.

 In the caption, she mentioned the drinks, while also tagging Monday Swimwear as the makers of the bathing suit.

-Her online audience seemed to enjoy the post, and many left a few compliments.
+Her online audience seemed to enjoy the post, and many left compliments.

 "Unreal.
 You are the ultimate from the Gods.
 You define glamour, grace and elegance," one fan wrote, adding a gift emoji.